vmware-tanzu/velero/CONTRIBUTING.md

 Authors are expected to include a changelog file with their pull requests.
 The changelog file should be a new file created in the `changelogs/unreleased` folder.
-The file should follow the naming convention of `issue-username` and the contents of the file should be your text for the changelog.
+The file should follow the naming convention of `pr-username` and the contents of the file should be your text for the changelog.

     ark/changelogs/unreleased   <- folder